News

 The shortlisting is acknowledgement of a year which saw Joffe continue to grow rapidly, publishing both establishing authors and exciting new talent.

 It also saw the company make acquisitions including The Book Folks and Severn House, with the end result that more than three million ebooks, hardcopy books and audio books were sold, and 1.8 billion pages were read on subscription platforms.
-The results will be announced on May 11, 2026.

 You can find out more about Joffe Books at https://joffebooks.com/